 • ASP – Northampton County typically does not permit a House Arrest only sentence but allows for a quick step-down program of a brief period in actual jail, followed by a period of Work Release and finally a period of House Arrest.

 • TCAP – TCAP is a unique treatment program oriented towards those with serious drug and alcohol problems who have been charged with a third offense DUI.
 While TCAP may reduce a one (1) year mandatory minimum sentence to 90 days, the incarceration and intensive treatment makes maintenance of employment all but impossible.
 For this reason, given the choice, many defendants may opt for a long sentence that offers immediate work release.

-Contact our Lehigh Valley DUI Lawyers in Easton for more information.
+Contact our Northampton County DUI Defense Lawyers in Easton for more information.